tlawson49/Minecraft/README.md

 #### How many blocks does a full beacon take?

 A fully powered beacon requires 1476 iron, gold, emerald, diamond, or netherite blocks to function at max capacity.

+#### How to Make an XP Farm in Minecraft With a Spawner?

+Creating an XP farm with a spawner is very easy.
+All you have to do is mine out a room around the spawner.
+This will give the mob enough room to spawn.
+From there, use water to push the mob into a hole and fill the hole with water.
+Make the hole go 20 blocks up.
+At the top of the hole, use water to push the mob a couple of blocks in any direction and then have the water end at another hole.
+This will cause the mob to drop and have a little bit of health left.
+Now, when you hit the mob it will die.
+Over time the mobs will stack up and you will get enough experience from your farm.

+#### How to Make an XP Farm in Minecraft Without a Spawner?

+Creating an XP farm without a spawner is just as easy.
+Instead of mining an area around the spawner, just make a chamber that is 30 blocks away from the player.
+Mobs will naturally spawn 30 blocks away from you.
+They will wander into the water and will flow towards the hole where they will fall and you can easily kill them for the experience.

+#### How to Make an XP Farm in Minecraft Without Mobs

+The easiest way to get XP without mobs is by smelting items or mining ores.
+The ores that will give you experience when mined are coal, lapis lazuli, Redstone, diamond, and emerald.
+One way you can make an XP farm without mobs is by creating a cactus farm.
+The cacti will automatically break and flow into a hopper that will go into a furnace and make some cactus green.
+When you take out the cactus green, it will give you experience from the furnace.
+This process will constantly give you more and more experience over time.

+#### How many enchantments can an item have in Minecraft?

+This completely depends on the item type and the type of enchantments in question.
+Some enchantments are incompatible with each other, such as silk touch and fortune on a pickaxe.
+Currently, however, all compatible enchantments can be placed on any item without any limit through the use of an anvil, provided the player has enough EXP to do so of course.